lodgify/api-recruitment-be-test/Feedback.md

 ---

-# Notes

- - The Overengineering in architecture was purposeful, I wanted to show knowledge about some design patterns

----

-# External libraries

- - Specflow (use cucumber in dotnet)
- - MOQ (using moqs)
- - FluentAsserstions (test assertions)
- - NewtonSoft.Json (json manager)
- - Xunit (unit tests)

----

 #Logs

 - The entire system log is being managed by the LodgifyLogService class, if you want to change it, just change the behavior of the Log method of this class, the default is the console log